junyilou/a-life-of-logic-helper/README-EN.md

 After getting puzzled by a level in Milestone 14, I decided to write a python script to help me infer these numbers, later on this script became even capable of solving some puzzles out.

 The script however is not very calculate-effective.
 It uses many repeating codes just to enumerate every rows and columns.
-However since it doesn't require too many calculations I'm too lazy to optimize it :D.
+However given the small amount of computation I'm too lazy to optimize it :D.

 ### Usage